Neonatal Hepatitis: Causes, Symptoms & Treatment

 The liver is an organ located under the rib-cage, to the right side of the abdominal cavity.
-It has the crucial function of filtering out toxins from the bloodstream, synthesizing proteins, and producing bile which is necessary for breaking down fats in the small intestine.
+It has the crucial function of filtering out toxins from the bloodstream, synthesising proteins, and producing bile which is necessary for breaking down fats in the small intestine.
 Hepatitis is a condition that affects the normal functioning of the liver.
 Here, inflammation of the liver occurs due to a variety of reasons, including viral infections.
 There are five different types of hepatitis, each caused by a different type of virus.
 Treatment will depend on the type of hepatitis as well as taking into consideration whether it is chronic or acute.

 What is Neonatal Hepatitis?